raspberrypilearning/next-customer-please/en/step_4.md

 --- task ---
 **Test:** Test your project and make sure:
-- the customer can check out with the correct sound effects, and
+- The customer can check out with the correct sound effects
-- the `total`{:class="block3variables"} gets set back to `0` after a customer pays or cancels.
+- The `total`{:class="block3variables"} gets set back to `0` after a customer pays or cancels.
 --- /task ---